Fury-Labs/fury-bridge/x/bridge/spec/README.md

 ## Abstract

-The `x/bridge` module handles cross-chain transfers of ERC-20 tokens between external blockchains (Ethereum) and Kava's EVM, and an internal bridge to convert between ERC20 tokens on Kava EVM and Kava Cosmos `sdk.Coin`.
+The `x/bridge` module handles cross-chain transfers of ERC-20 tokens between external blockchains (Ethereum) and Fury's EVM, and an internal bridge to convert between ERC20 tokens on Fury EVM and Fury Cosmos `sdk.Coin`.

 This allows the following:

-* Transfer between Ethereum ERC20 <-> Kava EVM ERC20.
+* Transfer between Ethereum ERC20 <-> Fury EVM ERC20.
 E.g. transferring WETH or
-  USDC to Kava EVM.
+  USDC to Fury EVM.
-* Conversion between Kava EVM ERC20 <-> Kava Cosmos `sdk.Coin`.
+* Conversion between Fury EVM ERC20 <-> Fury Cosmos `sdk.Coin`.
 E.g. converting
-  ERC20 WETH on Kava EVM to Cosmos `sdk.Coin` to be able to use WETH in native Kava DeFi modules such as Mint, Lend, Swap, etc.
+  ERC20 WETH on Fury EVM to Cosmos `sdk.Coin` to be able to use WETH in native Fury DeFi modules such as Mint, Lend, Swap, etc.

-There is no direct path from Ethereum ERC20 to Kava Cosmos `sdk.Coin`.
-To get an ERC20 token on Ethereum into the Kava Cosmos ecosystem, tokens must be bridged to the Kava EVM first, then converted to an `sdk.Coin`.
+There is no direct path from Ethereum ERC20 to Fury Cosmos `sdk.Coin`.
+To get an ERC20 token on Ethereum into the Fury Cosmos ecosystem, tokens must be bridged to the Fury EVM first, then converted to an `sdk.Coin`.

 <p align="center">
   <img src="./images/high-level-overview.drawio.png">